Vladimir Betz: Biography

-Volodymyr Betz was born in a small village of Tatarovschina.
-He began his studies in Nizhyn, and later attended the 2nd Kyiv Gymnasium, where he graduated in 1853.
-In 1860, he completed the Kyiv University course in the Faculty of Medicine, earning his doctor's degree.
-Subsequently, he served as an assistant prosector in the anatomy department, and later worked as a dissector.
-From May 1861 to September 1862, he was sent abroad, where he studied and listened to lectures by professors Brücke, Ludwig, Bunsen, Kölliker, Kirchhoff and Helmholtz.
-Doctoral dissertation – "On blood circulation in the liver" (1863).
-From 1864 to 1867, he taught a course in human anatomy at the natural sciences and histology at the medical faculties, as well as special courses on the anatomy of the nervous system and analytical chemistry.
-In 1868 he was confirmed as an extraordinary professor, and in 1870 as an ordinary professor in the department of anatomy.
-For the preparation of preparations of the human brain, he was twice awarded medals (in 1870 at the All-Russian Manufacturing Exhibition and in 1873 at the World Exhibition in Vienna) and received a very flattering review of them from the famous anatomist Professor Hyrtl.
+Vladimir Betz was born into a noble family of Ukrainian Cossack descent in the small village of Tatarovshchina, near the town of Oster.
+He began his primary education in Nizhyn (Nezhin), and later attended the 2nd Kiev Gymnasium, where he graduated in 1853.
+In 1860, he completed the Kiev University course in the Faculty of Medicine, earning his doctor's degree with honors.
+Subsequently, he served as an assistant prosector in the anatomy department under Professor Alexander Walter, and later worked as a dissector.

+From May 1861 to September 1862, Betz was sent abroad to study in Germany and Austria, where he attended lectures by prominent European scientists, including Ernst Brücke, Carl Ludwig, Robert Bunsen, Albert von Kölliker, Gustav Kirchhoff and Hermann von Helmholtz.
+He defended his doctoral dissertation, On Blood Circulation in the Liver, in 1863.

+From 1864 to 1867, he taught human anatomy at the natural sciences faculty and histology at the medical faculty, while also delivering special courses on the anatomy of the nervous system and analytical chemistry.
+In 1868, he was confirmed as an extraordinary professor, and in 1870 as an ordinary professor in the department of anatomy.

-He took an active part in the public life of Kyiv.
-One of the founders of the Kyiv Natural Research Society.
-In 1890, Professor Betz left the post of head of the department of anatomy at the Saint Volodymyr University and resigned.
-Remaining a consultant on nervous diseases at the Kyiv Kirillov Hospital (Psychiatric Hospital named after Academician I. P. Pavlov), until the end of his days Betz worked as the chief physician of the South-Western Railway.
+Betz took an active part in the public and medical life of Kiev.
+He was one of the founders of the Kiev Natural Research Society.
+He never separated theoretical science from clinical practice; for 25 years, he served as a consultant on nervous diseases and psychiatry at the Kiev Kirillov Hospital (now the Psychiatric Hospital named after Academician I. P. Pavlov).
+He also worked pro bono at a free clinic established by the Society of Kiev Physicians.

+Betz was deeply interested in Ukrainian history.
+In 1883, together with prominent historian Volodymyr Antonovych, he published the historical work Historical Figures of Southwestern Russia.
+The book featured biographies of Ukrainian Hetmans based on the private collection of Vasyl Tarnovsky.
+This publication caused severe backlash from the imperial administration; Betz was labeled politically "unreliable," and the book was perceived by government circles in the Russian Empire as a manifestation of Ukrainian separatism and a protest against the policy of autocracy.
+Under mounting pressure from the leadership, Professor Betz was forced to leave his post as head of the anatomy department at Saint Vladimir University and resigned in 1890.
+Until the end of his days, he worked as the chief physician of the South-Western Railway.